gagolews/genieclust/devel/sphinx/weave/string.rst

-Clustering in the string domain requires the `nmslib` package installed.
+Clustering in the string domain relies on the near-neighbour search routines implemented in the `nmslib` package.

 .. code:: python